OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

 Before we can get started, there are a few things we need to ensure first.
 Those are:

  1. Make sure the workshop and its idea is in agreement with our [values](/values.html).
 In particular:
-  * even though your workshop may be targeting a certain group of people and could have some prequisites (like certain skills/hardware/software), it needs to be as open and inclusive as possible
+  * even though your workshop may be targeting a certain group of people and could have some perquisites (like certain skills/hardware/software), it needs to be as open and inclusive as possible
   * it needs to be hands-on
   * you are responsible for creating a safe learning environment where learners are encouraged to ask questions and nothing is assumed to be "self-explanatory"
   * FIXME: anything else?